Skip navigation

 Causes

 Oculocutaneous albinism can result from variants (also known as mutations) in several genes, including TYR, OCA2, TYRP1, and SLC45A2.
-Variants in the TYR gene cause type 1; variants in the OCA2 gene cause type 2; variants in the TYRP1 gene cause type 3; and variants in the SLC45A2 gene cause type 4.
+Variants in the TYR gene cause type 1, variants in the OCA2 gene cause type 2, variants in the TYRP1 gene cause type 3, and variants in the SLC45A2 gene cause type 4.
 Variants in additional genes likely underlie the other forms of this disorder.
 The genes associated with oculocutaneous albinism are involved in producing a pigment called melanin, which is the substance that gives skin, hair, and eyes their color.
 In the retina, melanin also plays a role in normal vision.
 Variants in any of these genes disrupt the ability of cells to make melanin, which reduces pigmentation in the skin, hair, and eyes.
 A lack of melanin in the retina leads to the vision problems characteristic of oculocutaneous albinism.

-Some individuals with oculocutaneous albinism do not have variants in any of the known genes.
+Some individuals with oculocutaneous albinism do not have variants in any of the known associated genes.
 In these people, the genetic cause of the condition is unknown.

 Inheritance

-Oculocutaneous albinism is inherited in an autosomal recessive pattern, which means both copies of a gene in each cell have variants.
-Most often, the parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they do not show signs and symptoms of the condition.
+This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell must have a variant to cause the disorder.
+The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.

 Other Names for This Condition